actuarial-tools/mxdevtool-python/README.md

 This mxdevtool-python project is licensed under MIT.
 But MxDevTool is following.

 MxDevTool(non-commercial version) is free for non-commercial purposes.
-This is licensed under the terms of the Montrix Non-Commercial License(see the file LICENSE).
+This is licensed under the terms of the [Montrix Non-Commercial License](https://www.montrix.co.kr/mxdevtool/license).

 Please contact us for the commercial purpose. <master@montrix.co.kr>